datanav/docs/technical/hubspot-wix.rst

 HubSpot Contact to Wix Contacts
 -------------------------------
-Every HubSpot Contact will be synchronized with a Wix Contacts.

-If a matching Wix Contacts already exists, the HubSpot Contact will be merged with the existing one.
-If no matching Wix Contacts is found, a new Wix Contacts will be created.
+Before any synchronization can take place, a link between a HubSpot Contact and a Wix Contacts must be established.

+A new Wix Contacts will be created from a HubSpot Contact if it is connected to a HubSpot Deal, Quote, Lineitem, Quotedealassociation, Dealcompanyassociation, Dealcontactassociation, Lineitemdealassociation, Quotecompanyassociation, Quotecontactassociation, Lineitemquoteassociation, Ticketcompanyassociation, or Quotequotetemplateassociation that is synchronized into Wix.

 A HubSpot Contact will merge with a Wix Contacts if one of the following property combinations match: